theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/knowledge-base/populate-drop-down-controls-in-power-apps.md

 ---
-title: How to use yunIO to populate Drop Down Controls in Power Apps
+title: Populate Drop Down Controls in Power Apps
 description: How to use yunIO to populate Drop Down Controls in Power Apps with SAP data
 ---